jvalenzuela/atform/README-dev.txt

      pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ atform

+- Merge the new release branch into master and delete the release branch.

-- Push tags to GitHub.
+- Push master branch and tags to GitHub.

 - Create a new GitHub release for the new tagged commit.